Critical Incident Group Debriefing Live Stream

 - Identify when critical incident group debriefing is appropriate

 - Apply principles learned to their own environment

 Add this to your Calendar

 Terms & Conditions

-Registrations cancelled seven or more days prior to the event are refundable, minus a administrative fee.
+Registrations cancelled seven or more days prior to the workshop/live stream are refundable, minus a $50.00 administrative fee.
 Alternatively, you may receive a credit to attend a future training.
 Cancellations less than seven days prior to the workshop are non-refundable.
-If at any time you are unable to attend the event, you are welcome to transfer your registration to another individual at no extra cost.
+If at any time you are unable to take part in the event, you are welcome to transfer your registration to another individual at no extra cost.
 In this case, please notify CTRI of the name of the alternate person.

-We reserve the right to cancel events due to unforeseen circumstances or under-enrolment.
-Liability is limited to a refund of event fees only.
+We reserve the right to cancel an event due to unforeseen circumstances or under-enrolment.
+Liability is limited to a refund of workshop/live-stream fees only.